-- foreign income (see Expenses that relate to foreign income) - non-arm's-length income (see Expenses that relate to non-arm's-length income).
+- foreign income (see Expenses that relate to foreign income) - non-arm's length income (see Expenses that relate to non-arm's length income).

-If the SMSF paid an income stream (pension) to a member, refer to How are expenses treated when an SMSF has ECPI? before you claim a deduction for capital works expenditure.
+If the SMSF paid retirement phase income stream benefits to a member, refer to How expenses are treated when an SMSF has ECPI before you claim a deduction for capital works expenditure.

-Non-deductible capital works expenditure
+D2 Non-deductible capital works expenditure